carmaa/inception/README.md

 Pointsec.
 There are plenty of other (and better) ways to hack a machine that doesn't pack encryption.

-The tool works over any interface that expands and can master the PCIe bus.
-This includes FireWire, Thunderbolt, ExpressCard and PCMCIA (PC-Card).

 As of version 0.3.4, it is able to unlock the following x86 and x64 operating
 systems: